sodadata/docs/soda-cl/missing-metrics.md

   - missing_count(birthday, last_name) = 0
 ```

-You can use missing metrics in checks with fixed thresholds, or relative thresholds, but *not* dynamic thresholds.
+You can use missing metrics in checks with fixed thresholds, or relative thresholds, but *not* change-over-time thresholds.
 See [Checks with fixed thresholds]({% link soda-cl/metrics-and-checks.md %}#checks-with-fixed-thresholds) for more detail.

 ```yaml
 checks for dim_reseller: